Online Learning: A Modern Introduction Using Convex Optimization: Online Learning with Convex Differentiable Losses

 and minimize with respect to $\eta$.
 It is easy to see that the optimal $\eta$ is $\frac{\|\bu-\bx_1\|_2}{\sqrt{\sum_{t=1}^T \|\bg_t\|_2^2}}$, that would give the regret bound

-However, we have a problem: in order to use this stepsize, we should know all the future gradients and the distance between the optimal solution and the initial point!
-This is clearly impossible: Remember that the adversary can choose the sequence of functions.
-Hence, it can observe your choice of learning rates and decide the sequence so that your learning rate is now the wrong one!
+However, we have a problem: in order to use this stepsize, we should know all the future gradients (that depend on $\eta$ itself!), and the distance between the optimal solution and the initial point.
+This is clearly impossible: remember that the adversary can choose the sequence of functions.
+Hence, it can observe your choice of learning rates and decide the sequence so that your learning rate is no longer the correct one!

-Indeed, it turns out that this kind of rate is completely impossible because it is ruled out by a lower bound.
+Indeed, it turns out that this kind of rate is completely impossible because it is ruled out by a lower bound we will show in Chapter~\ref{ch:lower}.
 Yet, we will see that it is indeed possible to achieve very similar rates using \emph{adaptive} (Section~\ref{sec:lstar}) and \emph{parameter-free} algorithms (Chapter~\ref{ch:parameterfree}).
-For the moment, we can observe that we might be happy to minimize a looser upper bound.
+For the moment, we can observe that we might be happy to minimize a loose upper bound.
 In particular, assume that the norm of the gradients is bounded by $L$, that is $\|\bg_t\|_2 \leq L$.
 Also, assuming a bounded diameter, we can upper bound $\|\bu-\bx_1\|_2$ by $D$.
 Hence, we have

 that gives a regret bound of